AtB-AS/netlify-cms-github-oauth-provider-nowsh/README.md

   repo: user/repo   # Path to your Github/Gitlab repository
   branch: master    # Branch to update
   base_url: https://your.server.com # Path to ext auth provider
+  auth_endpoint: /api/auth # Note: This is needed to match the Now.sh default path.

 ```

 ## Deployment on Now.sh